netgsm/m2m/README.md

 <tr>
 <td><code>422 Unprocessable Entity</code></td>
 <td>message imei iccidphone_number</td>
-<td>The given data was invalid.The imei field is required when none of iccid / phone number are present.The iccid field is required when none of imei / phone number are present.The phone number field is required when none of imei / iccid are present.</td>
+<td>The given data was invalid.The imei field is required when none of iccid / phone number are present.<br>The iccid field is required when none of imei / phone number are present.The phone number field is required when none of imei / iccid are present.</td>
 </tr>
 </tbody>
 </table>